 tornado which hit on a certain date?
 Or can you tell me about hail or wind damage for the last 20 years in a certain place?

-and extreme weather events, in a publication called Storm Data.
+Data Center (NCDC) does provide local weather event information and for severe weather events, in a publication called Storm Data or interactively

 4.9 What is a derecho and where do I learn more about them?

-A derecho is an exceptionally long-lived, widespread, severe, convective
+A derecho is a long-lived, widespread, severe, convective wind outbreak.

 for more information and some historical examples.

 4.10 Can you tell me what the weather